-Client Company: A global F&B company, with revenues of more than $5 billion, contracted with Performance Solutions by Milliken in 2014.
+Client Company: A global F&B company, with revenues of more than $5 billion, contracted with Performance Solutions by Milliken.
 Performance Solutions practitioners worked with more than a dozen of the company’s production facilities, which manufacture a diverse range of brands found on grocery shelves everywhere.
 The company’s plants included both union and non-union environments.

 Performance-Improvement Opportunity: The client produced many different products, even within a single plant or on single lines.
 Rapid changes in product and packaging sizes require efficient equipment changeovers.
 As with most F&B plants, the ability to integrate discrete and process operations is critical.

 Shawn Smith, a Performance Solutions practitioner for six years, worked with two of this client’s larger plants (nearly 1,000 employees): one facility produced canned goods and frozen foods, while the other manufactured a variety of food-grade oils.
 The two plants illustrate the hybrid nature of the industry, with lines incorporating both process, batch-oriented operations (e.g., cooking large volumes of soups and sauces) and discrete, single-piece flow (e.g., packaging products in individual cans, boxes, and bottles).

 Developing the base and mixed food formulas was a client core competency.
 Problems arose, however, whenever a plant needed to change products — e.g., switch a cooking vat from a red tomato sauce to a white cream sauce — due to substantial cleaning requirements.
 Packaging created additional headaches: One plant, for example, had difficulty filling cans without spills and waste.
 These issues resulted in lower run times, decreased productivity, and lower plant profitability.